riboflavin/test-framer-sync/compare/fathom-vs-readai.md

 Fathom appears best suited for individual professionals and small teams who prioritize simplicity and straightforward meeting capture.
 Its generous free tier and clean interface make it accessible for those new to AI note-taking, while sales teams benefit from its CRM integrations.
 However, users with complex post-meeting workflows may find its limited integration ecosystem restricting.

 Read.ai caters more to enterprise teams seeking analytical insights beyond basic transcription.
 The engagement metrics and extensive integration options benefit larger organizations tracking meeting effectiveness and wanting deeper connections to their existing tech stack.
 Despite a more complex interface and higher price point, it offers valuable capabilities for those managing in-person and remote meetings across distributed teams.

+## Fathom vs Read.ai: What do users say?

+Fathom users consistently praise its generous free plan, which offers unlimited meeting recordings with full AI summaries for 5 meetings monthly.
+Many highlight its accurate transcriptions, intuitive interface, and the ability to generate summaries in different formats seconds after meetings end.
+Users appreciate how Fathom allows them to be fully present in meetings without worrying about note-taking.
+The main limitations mentioned include the lack of external audio file uploading (it only works with scheduled online meetings), no mobile app, and some advanced features being limited to paid plans.
+In contrast, Read.ai stands out for its comprehensive analytics that measure engagement, sentiment, and speaker balance.
+Users value its ability to integrate with numerous platforms and its support for 20+ languages with real-time translation.
+However, some find Read.ai's free tier too restrictive at only 5 meetings per month, and others mention its interface can be complex compared to competitors.
+Read.ai offers unique features like in-person meeting recording via its iOS app and robust integrations with tools like HubSpot, Salesforce, and Notion.

+To learn more about these tools, check out [detailed Fathom user reviews on The Business Dive](https://thebusinessdive.com/fathom-review), [773 verified Fathom reviews on Capterra](https://www.capterra.com/p/276054/Fathom/reviews/), [Read.ai reviews on Trustpilot](https://www.trustpilot.com/review/read.ai), and [Read.ai ratings in the Microsoft AppSource](https://appsource.microsoft.com/en-us/product/office/WA200003896?tab=Reviews).

+## FAQs
+• Would Fathom work for in-person meetings?
+What about Read.ai?
+No, Fathom does not work for in-person meetings as it "Cannot import external audio – only works for scheduled online meetings (Zoom, Google Meet, Teams)."
+In contrast, Read.ai does work for in-person meetings through its "iOS app captures in-person/offline meetings with one tap."

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Read.ai specifically states "No meeting bots – records virtual meetings via cloud or extension, and offline audio via mobile app."
+For Fathom, there is no explicit mention of meeting bots in the provided context.

+• What do users say about the quality of transcriptions?
+For Fathom, transcriptions are "praised as quick and accurate" according to user reviews.
+For Read.ai, there are no specific mentions about the quality of transcriptions in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.